 Via Police One:

 But a scientific study from Washington State University-Spokane suggests just the opposite.
-In truth, according to findings from the research team’s innovative experiments:
+In truth, according to findings from the research team’s innovative experiments:• Officers were less likely to erroneously shoot unarmed black suspects than they were unarmed whites — 25 times less likely, in fact

-“In sum,” writes Dr. Lois James, a research assistant professor with the university’s Department of Criminal Justice and Criminology who headed the study, “this research found that participants displayed significant bias favoring Black suspects” in their shooting decisions.
+• And officers hesitated significantly longer before shooting armed suspects who were black, compared to armed subjects who were white or Hispanic“In sum,” writes Dr. Lois James, a research assistant professor with the university’s Department of Criminal Justice and Criminology who headed the study, “this research found that participants displayed significant bias favoring Black suspects” in their shooting decisions.

-Given the media driven narrative that cops are unduly harsh toward black suspects, the researchers acknowledges that the outcome was “unexpected.
+Given the media driven narrative that cops are unduly harsh toward black suspects, the researchers acknowledges that the outcome was “unexpected.”

-“These findings are also in direct contrast to [earlier researchers] who found that participants were more likely to shoot unarmed Black suspects and fail to shoot armed White suspects,” James noted.
+Moreover, the officers did not fail to shoot armed white suspects any more frequently than they failed to shoot threatening suspects who were black or Hispanic.“These findings are also in direct contrast to [earlier researchers] who found that participants were more likely to shoot unarmed Black suspects and fail to shoot armed White suspects,” James noted.

 No comments: